 Mudd Learning Center/Stockwell Memorial Library complex houses library collections and services, the Foundation for Undergraduate Research, Scholarship, and Creative Activity (FURSCA), and the Academic Skills Center.

 The library contains over 350,000 books and non-print items, rare book collections, the College archives, and a collection of United States government documents which Albion receives as a depository library.
-The library maintains video viewing facilities, as well as areas for individual and group study.
 The historical archives of the West Michigan Conference of the United Methodist Church are also located in the library.
 A 2011 renovation of the Stockwell Library's main floor created the Cutler Commons which includes interactive study spaces, a one-stop services area and a café.

 Built in 1938, Stockwell Memorial Library is named for Charles F. Stockwell, Albion's first principal, and is a gift of his daughter, Madelon Stockwell Turner, one of Albion's early graduates.
 The Wendell B. Will Faculty Room is on the second floor of the Stockwell building.
 The Mudd Learning Center, completed in 1980 and connected to Stockwell Library by an enclosed walkway, is named for Seeley G. Mudd, a physician and medical researcher.

 Norris Center is a central lecture facility of the four-building science complex and is named for Dr. Louis W. Norris, president of the College, 1960-70.
 Built in 1969 and completely renovated in 2006, it contains the 340-seat Towsley Lecture Hall, the Mitchell Museum, classrooms and the Dow Analytical Science Laboratory.